 At the same time, machine translation can help professionals overcome their own limitations, particularly when it comes to translation speed.

-It is important to have realistic expectations from language technology of any kind and the application method.
+It is important to have realistic expectations from language technology of any kind and its application method.
 For example, it is always easier to translate from English into Spanish than it is from English into Mandarin, due to the vast grammatical, lexical and, even logical, differences between any two given languages.

-If you want to find out how machine translation can drive down the cost of your projects while improving productivity, you can speak to our MT experts by calling +44 (0)20 7324 0950 or by filling out the form on our contact page.
+If you want to find out how machine translation can drive down the cost of your professional translation projects while improving productivity, you can speak to our MT experts by calling +44 (0)20 7324 0950 or by filling out the form on our contact page.